Dentists Share What Advice They Would Give To Their Younger Selves

 After looking through the responses, there were a few common themes:

 Invest early.
 Compound interest is your friend when it comes to saving and investing.
-If you wait for your 40s, you're going to have to save a lot more than you would have saved in your 30s.
+If you want for your 40s, you're going to have to save a lot more than you would have in your 30s.

 Learn about the market and how it works.